annotatedtmg/annotatedtmg/tmg/about.md

 # Contributing #

 The Annotated Mountain Goats is presently in an archival state.
-Further edits are unlikely, although the future is always uncertain.
+Further edits are likely to be sporadic at best, although the future is always uncertain.
 You are welcome to take from this work in your own Mountain Goats projects.
 Please consider crediting the Annotated Mountain Goats by linking back to the site.

 A former guide for contributing, as well as all of the source code, is available in the [git repository][repo].
 This hopefully makes it easier to